Go to main contentGo to footer

 The nineteenth-century passion for Italian Renaissance art also manifests itself in ceramics with the revival of the famous sixteenth-century maiolica.

-From that moment, the production of Ginori artistic maiolica rapidly evolved, moving from faithful imitation of past masterpieces to eclectic reinterpretations, the original contribution of artists such as painters Giuseppe Benassai and Giovanni Muzzioli and sculptor Urbano Lucchesi.
+From that moment, the production of Ginori artistic maiolica rapidly evolved, moving from faithful imitations of past masterpieces to eclectic reinterpretations, the original contribution of artists such as the painters Giuseppe Benassai and Giovanni Muzzioli and the sculptor Urbano Lucchesi.

 Show other